otvam/pypeec/docs/content/install.rst

 PyPEEC packages are generic (architecture and system independent packages).
 However, some dependencies are architecture and system dependent packages.
-The optional HPC libraries are usually easier to install though Conda.
+The optional HPC libraries are usually easier to install through Conda.

 Using a Python Environment
 --------------------------